Heard of Santa Elena Cloud Forest Reserve in Costa Rica?

 We mustered on the slippery journey down to the enemy’s courts.
 Tarantulas can feel vibration in the soil so they crawl away in their nests buried in the ground.
 We got very close and took a picture of the tarantula resting in its home.

 TT: What an experience all in one day!
-What do you want readers to learn from this?
+What do you want readers to learn from reading this Costa Rica adventure?

 S: I’ve heard it said that travel is the only thing you buy that makes you richer.
 Every time I go on a new adventure, I learn that to be more and more true.